 Despite struggling to keep a grip on reality, he managed to finish the experiment.
 He then slept for 13 hours, after which he reported that he had recovered well.

 His family and friends disagreed though, saying he was a changed man and still suffering the effects of his experiment.
-Not long after, he got divorced, lost his job and eventually became a travelling salesman.
+Not long after, he got divorced, lost his job, and eventually became a traveling salesman.

 Here’s a fascinating documentary about Peter Tripp’s brave sleep deprivation experiment.